JohnBorges52/worldshop/chimoney/README.md

 # Getting Started

-1.Clone this Repo.
+1. Clone this Repo.
-2.Install the dependecies using npm install.
+2. Install the dependecies using npm install.
-3.Run the server using npm start.
+3. Run the server using npm start.
-4.Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+4. Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
-5.Navigate the website.
+5. Navigate the website.

 ## Requirements